jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 * Double-click on the first failing path from the top and see the detailed analysis.
 The output path delay can be reduced by placing the register in IOB.

-* Similiar to Lab2, we can just delete the constrains to the led_pin
+* Similiar to Lab2, we can just delete the constraints to the led_pin (timing constraint on leds is useless in practise).

 <div align=center><img src="imgs/4_22.png" alt="drawing" width="600"/></div>

-* Select File > Constraints > Save.
+* Select *File > Constraints > Save*.
 Click OK at the warning message.
 Click Yes to save the project.

 * Click on Run Implementation.